What to expect during your visit?

 When you arrive

-If you are a new patient, please arrive 15 minutes before your appointment so that you can fill the new patient paperwork.
-The new patient evaluations may take over 90 minutes including testing.
+If you are a new patient, the new patient evaluations may take over 90 minutes including testing.
 The routine return patient appointments usually run around an hour.
 If you are having a procedure (such as a retinal laser), that will extend your appointment time.
 We make every attempt at running on time.

 YOU CAN EXPEDITE YOUR VISIT BY CHECKING IN ONLINE THROUGH PATIENT PORTAL